How to Write for Proceedings (helpful hints from one who has been there)

 Reminder Except in special circumstances word lengths given above are strictly adhered to.

-With all submissions, please supply your home and office phone numbers, your return address, your Social Security number, and a short biography (2-3 sentences).
+With all submissions, please supply your home and office phone numbers and emails, your return address, your Social Security number, and a short biography (2-3 sentences).
 If you mail your submission and would like it returned, please include a stamped, self-addressed envelope.

 Tips on Writing